FlowFuse/website/src/node-red/getting-started/building-node-red-plugin.md

 # {{ meta.title }}

-This guide aims to provide you with an understanding of what Node-RED plugins are and the differences between nodes and plugins.
-Additionally, it will walk you through the process of creating a Node-RED plugin from scratch.
-In this practical guide, we will develop a simple plugin that displays deployment information, including the total deployment count and the timestamp of the last deployment, in a newly added sidebar.
+This documentation explains Node-RED plugins and their differences from nodes.
+It includes a practical example of creating a plugin that displays deployment information, such as the total deployment count and the timestamp of the last deployment, to help you gain a better understanding.

 ## What Node-RED Plugins Are?